techschneiderrr/Daddy-Jokes-Chrome-Extension/README.md

-# Daddy Jokes Chrome Extension
+# Dad-Jokes-Chrome-Extension
- It gives you jokes everytime you click on it 😂
+You click on this google chrome extension to get a random Joke every time 😂